 Those who you don’t talk to often – There are friends who I feel I talk to every minute of every day.
 And then there are friends who I can go a month or so without contact and still be equally as close to.
 If I have learned anything about friendship over the years it is each and every relationship you have is different and that is ok.
 It is how we get by, how we can have so many wonderful people in our lives.
 Those friends who I drop into every now and then are amazing, we can pick up just where we left off, not see each other for a year but it feels as though only a day has passed.
 There is never an awkward moment, a pause, or a gap to fill.
 They are friends who will never be offended if you drop in to ask a question or get some advice and go again.
 A Friendship which exists on an unspoken friendship agreement.

 In all, I want to say a massive thank you to you all, a massive thank you to the lovely women I work with.
 To any women who have shown me kindness and support.
 I am so proud of how much you have all achieved.
 You are such an inspiring bunch I am so pleased I can say I know you, you are my friends.
-Today is all about us, a big ‘I showed you’ to the ex-boyfriend’s who said we wouldn’t amount to anything, the boss who said he couldn’t see you had any talent (both a true story).
+Today is all about us, a big ‘I showed you’ to the ex-boyfriend’s who said we wouldn’t amount to anything or the bosses who couldn’t see our talents.
 Like our round little friend pooh said: “You are braver than you believe, stronger than you seem, smarter than you think, and loved more than you know.”